mindsdb/mindsdb/mindsdb/integrations/handlers/pinecone_handler/README.md

 SELECT * FROM mysql_demo_db.temp LIMIT 10);
 ```

 To update records, you can use insert statement.
 When there is a conflicting ID in pinecone index, the record is updated with new values.
+It might take a bit to see it reflected.

 ```sql
 INSERT INTO pinecone_test.testtable (id,content,metadata,embeddings)